iMashtak/ktordoc/README.md

 }
 ```

+Parameter `id` will automatically be added to OpenAPI specification as path parameter.
+Note that from OpenAPI point of view path parameters may be only required, but ktor can work with optional path parameters using syntax `/some/{id?}`.
+If made so, generated OpenAPI will show `id` parameter as required and there is nothing to do with that.

-Parameter `id` will automatically be added to OpenAPI specification.
-It is possible to add some docs:
+It is possible to add some docs to parameter:

 ```kotlin
 fun Application.configureRouting() {